-Following the on-campus interviews, three professional reference checks must be conducted for each finalist.
+Following the on-campus interviews, three reference checks must be conducted for each finalist.
 Reference checks are completed in addition to receiving letters of recommendation as part of the application process.
 Reference checking is absolutely essential to verify a candidate's background.
 Combined with proper interviewing techniques, reference checking should give you added assurance that the intuitive sense that you have about a candidate's abilities to successfully perform in the position is well-founded.

-When arranging the on-campus interviews the committee chair should request a list of references from the candidate.
-This list should include the names of former supervisors, department chair/Dean co-workers, not personal acquaintances.
-Candidates should be told that references will be contacted and that the university conducts reference checks for all finalists.
+When arranging the on-campus interviews request a list of references from the candidate.
+This list should include the names of former supervisors, co-workers, not friends.
+Let the candidate know that you will be contacting his or her references and that we check references on all finalists.
 The search committee chair, or designee, is responsible for contacting references by telephone and documenting the discussion.
-Of the three, one reference needs to be an immediate chair, dean or person who has had professional oversight of the finalist.
-See Appendix L.
+Of the three, one reference needs to be immediate chair, dean or person who has had professional oversight of the finalist.
+See Appendix M.